microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-00.md

 **[Home](../README.md)** - [Next Challenge >](./Challenge-01.md)

-**_You should remove any common pre-reqs that are not required for your hack.
-Then add additional pre-reqs that are required for your hack in the Description section below._**

-**_You should remove all italicized & sample text in this template and replace with your content._**

 ## Introduction

 Thank you for participating in the Intro To Azure Red Hat OpenShift What The Hack.
 Before you can hack, you will need to set up some prerequisites.